-Polyurethane may cause bubbles on the wood surface due to many different reasons.
+Polyurethane finish may cause bubbles on the wood surface due to many different reasons.

-This can be from using an incorrect brush, not preparing the brush correctly before starting to apply the polyurethane, or shaking the container of polyurethane instead of stirring it softly.
+The culprit can be using an incorrect brush, not preparing the brush correctly before starting to apply the polyurethane, or shaking the container of polyurethane instead of stirring it softly.

-Taking these things into account and ensuring that they are followed correctly will reduce any chances of bubbling.
+Taking these things into account and ensuring they are followed correctly will reduce any chances of bubbling polyurethane.

 But what if you have already applied the poly, and bubbles have formed on the wood surface?